 This page contains various information of use to current and prospective grad students.
 Click on the following links to jump to their location on the page:

 - Funding - Describes the various funding options (teaching and research assistantships as well as fellowships) and the associated benefits.
-For students who are making adequate progress toward their degree, the department guarantees funding for a minimum of 6 years.
+The department guarantees funding for a minimum of 6 years for students who meet the funding conditions.
 See Section 3.2 of the Graduate Handbook for further discussion.

 - Duties and Responsibilities - Describes the duties for student assistantships.

 - Registration Information - Discusses registering for courses.